History of Michigan in Timeline

 In 1997, the Big Rock Point Nuclear Power Plant, which was Michigan's first and the nation's fifth nuclear power plant, was decommissioned.

-As of 1999, around 4,000 Hmong people lived in the state of Michigan.
-This number had roughly doubled by 2007.
+As of 1999, Almost 8,000 Hmong people lived in the state of Michigan, which doubled their presence in the state.

-Until 1999 the Detroit Tigers played at Tiger Stadium (formerly known as Navin Field and Briggs Stadium).
+The Detroit Tigers played at Tiger Stadium (formerly known as Navin Field and Briggs Stadium) from 1912 to 1999.

 In 2000, the Detroit Tigers moved to Comerica Park.